kant1/php-jsonschema-resolver/README.md

 # PHP-JSONSCHEMA-RESOLVER

-This package allow you to parse a JSONSchema file and it can resolve the "ref" operator.
+This package allow you to parse a JSONSchema file and it can resolve the "$ref" operator.

 ```
 <?php